gmac/graphql-stitching-ruby/README.md

 ## GraphQL Stitching for Ruby

-GraphQL Stitching composes a single GraphQL schema from multiple underlying GraphQL resources, then smartly delegates portions of incoming requests to their respective service locations in dependency order and returns the merged results.
+GraphQL Stitching composes a single schema from multiple underlying GraphQL resources, then smartly delegates portions of incoming requests to their respective service locations in dependency order and returns the merged results.
 This allows an entire location graph to be queried through one combined GraphQL surface area.

 ![Stitching Graph](./docs/images/stitching.png)